Purpose of Workshop

 The workshop will be conducted on the University of Nebraska – Lincoln Nebraska Innovation Campus.

-Lincoln has many hotels.
 Attendees are responsible for their own hotel reservations.
-A limited number of rooms at the Courtyard by Marriott (402-904-4800) (Marriott.com/Lnkcy) in the Downtown Haymarket area have been reserved at a discounted price of $125 + tax per night.
-This rate includes a hot breakfast each morning.
-This special pricing will be available until April 15 or until the room block is full.
-To obtain the discounted pricing please reference the UNL Extrusion Workshop when making your reservation.
+A limited number of rooms have been reserved at The Graduate Lincoln Hotel, 141 North 9th Street, 402-475-4011, at a discounted price of $114 + tax per night.
+This rate is for 1-2 people per room and includes a Grab and Go breakfast in the Poindexter room each morning.
+This special pricing will be available until June 1 or until the room block is full.
+To obtain the discounted pricing please reference the University of Nebraska Extrusion Workshop.

-The fee for this 3 day workshop, which includes lunch and break refreshments for each day and a workshop notebook, is $1200 per person.
+The fee for this 3-day workshop, which includes lunch and break refreshments each day and a workshop notebook, is $1400 per person.

 Nebraska companies may be eligible for funding assistance through Nebraska Workforce Development.
 Please visit the following website for additional information: